 July 8, 2015 | Robert Gibb

 We’ve been covering HTTP/2 since its introduction as SPDY.
 And now that the HTTP/2 specification has been published, service providers, software vendors, and network administrators are gradually rolling out support for it.
-MaxCDN will start supporting HTTP/2 around the time when Nginx – the web server we use – begins supporting it at the end...
+MaxCDN will start supporting HTTP/2 in 2016.
+But, until that time comes, you can still maintain an HTTP/2 connection over your server and...
 Read More

 April 1, 2015 | Adam Ossowski